Tinkerforge/doc/en/source/Tutorials/Tutorial.rst

 In **Lines 22-27** an IP Connection to the Brick Daemon is established.
 The Brick and Bricklet devices are created and added to the IP Connection.

-We configure the Rotary Poti Bricklet, such that it calls the method **cb_position** every time the position of the potentiometer changes.
+We configure the Rotary Poti Bricklet, such that it calls the function ``cb_position`` every time the position of the potentiometer changes.
 **Line 29** configures this callback to be triggered with a period of 50ms if the position changes.
 If the position is unchanged there won't be any callbacks.
 This is an efficient implementation, only the bare minimum of USB bandwidth is used.
-The callback method is registered in **Line 30**.
+The callback function is registered in **Line 30**.
-**cb_position** is defined in **Line 16-19**,
-it sets a new velocity based on the current position of the potentiometer.
+``cb_position`` is defined in **Lines 16-19**, it sets a new velocity based on the current position of the potentiometer.

 In **Lines 32-33** we enable the motor and set a maximum acceleration.
 This allows the motor to follow the potentiometer movements immediately.